RadicalCommEcol/Notes/RadicalStyle.md

     - hex: #b8860b
     - rgb: [230,	104,	38]

 ### More colors:
 The `RColorBrewer` package offers several color palette for R. For Diverging palettes we can use `Set2`.

+But remember to check readbility and color-blindness compatibility!
 ```
 install.packages("RColorBrewer") # CRAN version